Avian Influenza or Bird Flu: Symptoms, Causes, Risk Factors

 Vaccines have become a common and widely accepted way of dealing with various viral infections.
 Unfortunately, this is not yet a valid option for bird flu.

 The primary reason an effective vaccine has not been developed for the strain of bird flu causing so much concern is simply lack of time.
 The process of vaccine development is long and arduous.
-The virus must be researched on a molecular level in order to create an effective vaccine.
+The virus must be researched on a molecular level to create an effective vaccine.
 Although bird flu was first identified in 1997, the real concern for the disease did not come about until 2004, with the first real outbreak of the virus.
 Therefore, less than two years has been available to research and develop a vaccine.
 While vaccines have been developed, they are still in trial phases and hope to be complete soon.

 As time goes on, the virus is mutating and is expected to become transmittable through human contact.
 When this happens, it will very likely spread quickly and devastatingly throughout all regions of the world.

 Therefore, the second reason a vaccine has not yet been developed is due to the mutation of the virus.
-As of yet, the concern regarding the virus is not as drastic as it will be once mutation is complete.
+As yet, the concern regarding the virus is not as drastic as it will be once mutation is complete.
 If mutation occurs, a vaccine will be essential to control the spread of the virus.
-However, a vaccine can not be developed to avoid the new version of the virus until it actually mutates.
-Any vaccine created before then will be useless on the mutated form of the virus as the molecular basis of the disease will change, altering the effectiveness of a vaccine.
+However, a vaccine cannot be developed to avoid the new version of the virus until it actually mutates.
+Any vaccine created before then will be useless on the mutated form of the virus, as the molecular basis of the disease will change, altering the effectiveness of a vaccine.

 It is believed that much of the groundwork has been completed for the mutated virus vaccine, but until mutation occurs, there will be no way of knowing its effectiveness.

-Can A Respirator or Mask Help Against Bird Flu
+Can A Respirator or Mask Help Against Bird Flu?

 Surgical masks and respirators are forms of personal protective equipment used to guard against the spread of infectious diseases.
 With the increased onset of bird flu, many manufacturers and distributors of various protective equipment have touted incredible results from the use of their products.
 Do they hold water?
 Do these respirators and masks actually protect against bird flu

-For many years, the Center for Disease Control and Prevention (CDC) has recommended the use of various forms personal protective equipment to safeguard against spreading diseases.
+For many years, the Center for Disease Control and Prevention (CDC) has recommended the use of various forms of personal protective equipment to safeguard against spreading diseases.
 Of these are surgical masks.
 These masks are manufactured to block the passage of tiny particles such as the influenza virus and keep the particles from reaching the eyes, mouth, and nose of the wearer, therefore preventing infection.

 However, all masks are not developed to guard against infection.
 Masks for healthcare use are regulated by the Food and Drug Administration (FDA), which ensures certain standards and criteria are met by all personal protective equipment.
 Therefore, if a mask is FDA approved, you can be assured the mask protects against the spread of infection.
 However, if a mask is not approved by the FDA, you should consider purchasing a different type.